Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices: Abstract

 \section{Abstract}

 The efficient solution of moderately large-scale linear systems arising from the KKT conditions in optimal control problems (OCPs) is a critical challenge in robotics.
 With the stagnation of Moore’s law, there is growing interest in leveraging GPU-accelerated iterative methods, and corresponding parallel preconditioners, to overcome these computational challenges.
-To improve the computational performance of such solvers, we introduce a parallel-friendly, parametrized multi-splitting polynomial preconditioner framework that leverages positive and negative factors.
-Our approach results in improved convergence of the linear systems solves needed in OCPs.
-We construct and prove the optimal parametrization of multi-splitting theoretically and demonstrate empirically a 76\% reduction in condition number and 46\% in iteration counts on a series of numerical benchmarks.
+To improve the performance of such solvers, we introduce a parallel-friendly, parametrized multi-splitting polynomial preconditioner framework.
+We first construct and prove the optimal parametrization theoretically in terms of the least amount of distinct eigenvalues and the narrowest spectrum range.
+We then compare the theoretical time complexity of solving the linear system directly or iteratively.
+We finally show through numerical experiments how much the preconditioning improves the convergence of OCP linear systems solves.